zhaozhixu/TensorLight/README.md

     ```
     ./configure --cuda-enable=1
     ```
-    Detailed `./configure` options can be printed using `./configure -h`:
+    Detailed `./configure` options can be printed using `./configure -h`.

     After that, use `make` to compile the library and run the tests.
 Then `make install` to copy the library files and headers into the installation directory,